thomasfox/bluetoothDisplay240/README.md

 new USB 3.0 ports typically lead to upload errors.
 The solution in my case was to use a cheap USB 2.0 hub between the PC and the microcontroller board.

-To feed the display, I use my [Saillogger](https://github.com/thomasfox/saillogger) App.
+To feed the display, I use my [Saillogger](https://github.com/thomasfox/saillogger) android app.

 ## Bluetooth Low Energy Protocol